 Don't feel daunted if you don't have a fancy warmblood.
 All horses benefit and improve with correct dressage training.
 After bringing a variety of breeds up the levels of dressage (including Arabians, Quarter horses, Thoroughbreds, draft crosses, Morgans, Lusitanos, Friesians, and Spotted Saddle horses, along with warmboods), I understand how to customize exercises for maximum benefit to a specific horse. - Emily McIntosh

-Riding Lessons with Bailey Deem
+Beginner Riding Lessons

 Emphasis is placed on safety and developing correct horsemanship skills to create a well-rounded rider.
 Dressage concepts are used, but lessons are not strictly focused on dressage.
 Riders learn correct position, horse psychology, and how to ride safely out of the arena and over obstacles.
 Our lesson horses are forgiving and patient - fantastic confidence boosters.